hyosung11/AlgoCasts/README.md

 - Ways of organizing information with optimal runtime complexity for adding or removing records
 - JavaScript natively implements several data structures.
 You will still be asked about 'inferior' data structures.

+### Linked Lists

+A linked list is an ordered collection of data.
+The collection contains a number of different nodes.
+Each node contains some amount of data, along with a reference to the next node.

+Head Node --> Data --> Data --> Tail Node --> null